 If you are planning to train as a secondary school teacher and are interested in taking up a flexible route programme in another subject, it may be possible to do this.
 Get in touch with us to find out more.
 We are currently training our second cohort of flexible route trainees, following a successful pilot initiative.

 The programme for this flexible salaried route will lead to QTS qualification with the Cambridge Teaching School Network Training Partnership (CTSN) SCITT, over two years.
 It is aimed at high quality candidates who are career changers and who favour a part-time teacher training programme that is flexible enough to meet their personalised needs.

 The rigorous recruitment selection and induction process ensures that trainees are well-matched to placement schools and that they make early progress.
-You will be employed by a CTSN partnership school for two years ( 2017-2018 and 2018-2019.)
-You will also have a contrasting serial placement in another CTSN partnership school in year 2 of the course.
+You will be employed by a CTSN partnership school for two years.
+The third term of year 1 is spent in a contrasting school.

 Training through CTSN will provide access to: